Gseguelg/My-Coding-Adventure/README.md

+# Description
-These files are only my personal preference on how to use some software in Windows and (mainly) Linux.
+These files contain my personal preferences on some software under Windows and (mainly) Linux.

-Please see the [Wiki page](https://github.com/Gseguelg/My-Linux-Adventure/wiki/Table-of-Contents) for further details on brief cheatsheets for each subject.
+##### See the [Wiki page](https://github.com/Gseguelg/My-Linux-Adventure/wiki/Table-of-Contents) for further details on brief cheatsheets for each subject.

+# Content
 ## Linux Files

 ##### .bash_aliases